AI Configs

 Overview

 An AI Config is a single resource that you create in LaunchDarkly to control how your application uses large language models.
-It lets teams manage model configuration outside of application code, enabling safer iteration, experimentation, and releases without redeploying.
+It lets teams manage prompts, instructions, and model settings outside of application code so they can iterate, experiment, and release changes more safely without redeploying.
+To learn how to create one, read Create AI Configs.

 With AI Configs, you can:

-• Manage your model configuration outside of your application code.
-This means you can update model details and messages at runtime, without deploying changes.
-Teammates who have LaunchDarkly access but no codebase familiarity can collaborate and iterate on messages.
+• Manage model configuration outside of your application code so you can update prompts and settings at runtime without deploying changes.

-• Upgrade to new model versions as soon as they are available and roll out changes gradually and safely.
+• Upgrade to new model versions and roll out changes gradually and safely.

 • Add new model providers and progressively shift production traffic between them.